checklist/checklist-support/docs/organizations.md

 If you change the organization timezone, the timezones of its teams will NOT change.

 ## Deleting an Organization
-To delete your organization, navigate to the organizaation page and scroll down to the Administration section.
+To delete an organization, navigate to the organizaation page and scroll down to the Administration section.
 Then, click on the Delete Organization button.
 You will get a confirmation dialog.
 Click on the Delete button to confirm.

 Warning: deleted organizations delete all teams, checklists and other resources belonging to the organization as well as disabling any further billing.

 Note: deleting an organization is permanent.
 Please ensure you do not do so accidentally as we cannot restore it for you.

+You cannot delete the last organization you belong to.

 ## Adding a team